Sanders leads No. 7 Oklahoma State past No. 10 Oklahoma

 “We knew we’re the best defense, so we just knew we’ve just got to go out there and punch and just keep fighting, man,” Rodriguez said.
 “Just do our thing, relax and just be us.”

+Oklahoma State coach Mike Gundy won for just the third time in 17 tries against Oklahoma.
+Now, the Cowboys can win their first Big 12 title since 2011.

 Oklahoma State already had clinched a spot in the Big 12 title game, but the stakes remained high.
-With Baylor’s victory over Texas Tech earlier Saturday, Oklahoma needed a win to reach the conference championship game.
-Oklahoma State took advantage of the opportunity to eliminate its rival.
+With Baylor’s victory over Texas Tech earlier Saturday, Oklahoma needed a win to reach the conference championship game, giving Oklahoma State a chance to eliminate its rival.

+“Gut wrenching loss tonight,” Oklahoma coach Lincoln Riley said.
+“No other way to describe it.”

 The game turned when Oklahoma’s Eric Gray muffed a punt and Oklahoma State recovered at the Oklahoma 5.
 Jaylen Warren then punched it in from the 1 to give Oklahoma State a 37-33 lead with 8:54 remaining.